-- 3.2.2 Two Representatives with expertise in biosecurity policy and biosecurity operations from the Department (non-voting). - 3.2.3 A Representative of Plant Health Australia (non-voting). - 3.2.4 A Representative from the Commonwealth nominated by the ACPPO (being a different person to the chairperson of the CCEPP).
+- 3.2.1 All State and Territory CPHMs (or their nominees). - 3.2.2 Two Representatives with expertise in biosecurity policy and biosecurity operations from the Department (non-voting). - 3.2.3 A Representative of Plant Health Australia (non-voting). - 3.2.4 A Representative from the Commonwealth nominated by the ACPPO (being a different person to the chairperson of the CCEPP).